Airlines & Check-in

 Q: Are there any motels around the airport?

-Yes - go to the airport website, under Visitor Information, and click on the hotel's page.
+Yes - go to the airport website under Visiting St. Pete-Clearwater and click on the Hotels Near The Airport page.

 Q: Do you have visitor info at the airport?